IBM/trusted-service-identity/docs/spire-helm.md

 ### Create Keys
 Next step is to co create private key and certificates based on a given CA. If you have don’t have your roocCA, use the sample one from here: https://github.com/lumjjb/tornjak/tree/main/sample-keys/ca_process/CA

-Use “utils/createKeys.sh” script to setup keys.
-Pass cluster name and domain name associate with your ingress:
+Use `utils/createKeys.sh` script to setup keys.
+Pass the cluster name and the domain name associated with your ingress:

 ```console
 utils/createKeys.sh sample-keys/ $CLUSTERNAME $INGRESS-DOMAIN-NAME